SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-2-0.md

 corsfilter.acceleratorservices.exposedHeaders=x-anonymous-consents
 ```

 **Note**: The x-anonymous-consents custom header is included in the above example, but it can be removed if you plan to disable the anonymous consent feature.
 However, do not remove this header if you do not plan to disable the anonymous consent feature.
-For more information, see <a href="https://sap.github.io/spartacus-docs/anonymous-consent/" target="_blank">Anonymous Consent</a>.
+For more information, see [Anonymous Consent]({{ site.baseurl }}{% link _pages/dev/features/anonymous-consent.md %}).

 ## Step 4: Update system and user credentials (optional)

 As you are using SAP Commerce Cloud 2011, you may need to enable users and passwords for certain functionalities to work.

-See <a href="https://help.sap.com/viewer/9433604f14ac4ed98908c6d4e7d8c1cc/2011/en-US/c5d463ec2fbb45b2a7aef664df42d2dc.html" target="_blank">this help topic </a> for more information.
+For more information, see [Setting Passwords for Default Users](https://help.sap.com/viewer/9433604f14ac4ed98908c6d4e7d8c1cc/2011/en-US/c5d463ec2fbb45b2a7aef664df42d2dc.html).

 **All Done!
 You can now start FSA Spartacus!**